wtt235/todoapp/readme.md

 -   username
 -   password

-After you have the database set up, it may be necessary to run the following from within the project directory:
+After you have the database set up, it may be necessary to run the following:

     php composer.phar install -o